ArtArtArtArt/KMSVault/1EvergreenNotes/russian liberals are the enemies of tomorrow.md

 They think they are paying a compliment when they say Ukraine will be a part if a new russian world.
 And colonized Ukrainian will feel like he is elevated (higher tier nation representative - russian one - thinks that we can be a new center of their empire).
 But in reality it is reforming the same oppressive entity under the new skin.

+also a liberal who does not recognize russian racism now is a bad one too they all go hand in hand - russia is inherently racist, racism prevent russia from seeing itself as a colonial power, while it is colonial it will not be democratic, while it is not a democratic it will not stop being an empire

 ---
 status: #🌱
 tags: #russian_aggression